 As the company grows, you end up hiring roles that are more « support functions » (accounting, HR, assistants, etc).
 These roles do not necessarily need to be included in the diffusion of key metrics.

 What is actually more difficult to achieve than just sharing metrics and info, is to have the whole team understand them and take them as valuable information.
 Most team members don’t have any direct impact on any of the company’s metrics.

 I realized over the past few months that most of the information we’re sharing as a team is in fact overlooked.
 So far we found 2 workarounds to solve this: reduce the number of metrics we’re sharing on a regular basis, and spend a few minutes every week to explain or recap what one of these metrics means and implies.

 Don’t be transparent on everything

-As a corrolary to the precedent point, it’s a tempting mistake to share more than what’s actually useful.
-Yeah we’re a cool company and we’re « open ».
-But in the end the only question we’ve come to ask ourselves is : « Does that information/metric help the team work better as a team ? »
+As a corollary to the precedent point, it’s a tempting mistake to share more than what’s actually useful.
+Yeah, we’re a cool company and we’re « open ».
+But in the end, the only question we’ve come to ask ourselves is: « Does that information/metric help the team work better together? »

 The Week is God’s pace.
 Copy, but be smarter